WilliamTjonndal/IT3212/assignment4/Group 25.md

 </div>

 To start off with preprocessing the dataset, we looked at all the columns to get an understanding of what the data represents.
-The columns are showin in figure #.
+The columns are show in in figure #.
 Features with names starting with `kw_` represent the amount of shares gained by articles assigned each keyword, looking at the min, average, and max shares for the best, average, and worst keywords associated with the article.
 Features starting with `LDA_` represent closeness to a given LDA topic (abstract topics/themes decided by another machine learning algorithm).
 Many of the features, such as `global_sentiment_polarity` and `title_subjectivity` are based on sentiment analysis.

 The dataset contains several columns that are not useful for our selected use case.
 The first we removed was `url`, as it's useless for clustering.
 This is because it's unique and categorical, making it impossible to create clusters from.

 We also decided to remove all time-related columns, being `weekday_is_monday`, ..., `weekday_is_sunday`, `is_weekend`, and `timedelta`.
-The reason for deleting these columns even though they might be useful for clustering is that using clustering with them don't make much sense given our theoretical use case.
+The reason for deleting these columns even though they might be useful for clustering is that using clustering with them doesn't make much sense given our theoretical use case.
 When recommending similar online news to what you engage with, it wouldn't make sense to take into account which day the news were posted, as recommendations on online platforms should almost always prefer recent news.
 It doesn't matter what day something was posted if you're recommending something posted within ~2 days anyway.

 Using this logic, it might make sense to include `timedelta`, which refers to the days between the article publication and dataset aquisition.
 The reason we didn't include this column is because this value can range from a few days to several years, which is a much larger range than what would be expected when recommending online news.
 If we were to create a recommendation algorithm based on our clustering results, we would put an external limitation that would heavily prefer recent articles instead of including `timedelta` when clustering.

-`timedelta` does have an effect on `shares`, as older articles have more time to accumulate shares, but we still chose to includes `shares` when clustering.
-This is because all data points have a `timedelta` of at least 8 days, so we think all articles have had some time to get a number of shares that would be highly correlated with the number of shares they would have after a few days (This assumes articles gain the most traction/shares when they are recently released, meaning even if older articles have much more time to gain shares, most shares are gained within the first few days of release).
+`timedelta` does have an effect on `shares`, as older articles have more time to accumulate shares, but we still chose to include `shares` when clustering.
+This is because all data points have a `timedelta` of at least 8 days, so we think all articles have had some time to get a number of shares that would be highly correlated with the number of shares they would have after a few days.
+This assumes articles gain the most traction/shares when they are recently released, meaning even if older articles have much more time to gain shares, most shares are gained within the first few days of release.

-After removing some columns, we are left with the features showin in figure #, along with their some data on their distributions.
+After removing some columns, we are left with the features showing in figure #, along with some data on their distributions.
 We can also see from this figure that there are no missing values, as each column contains the same count as the total number of rows.

 <div style="text-align: center">
   <table style="margin-left:auto; margin-right:auto">